MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-anomaly-detection-policy.md

 ---
-title: Anomaly detection policies
+title: Classic portal -  Anomaly detection policies
-description: This article provides a description of Anomaly detection policies and provides reference information about the building blocks of an anomaly detection policy. ms.date: 01/19/2023 ms.topic: how-to
+description: Classic portal -  This article provides a description of Anomaly detection policies and provides reference information about the building blocks of an anomaly detection policy. ms.date: 01/19/2023 ms.topic: how-to
+ROBOTS: NOINDEX
 ---

-# Anomaly detection policies in Defender for Cloud Apps
+# Classic portal: Anomaly detection policies in Defender for Cloud Apps

 [!INCLUDE [Banner for top of topics](includes/banner.md)]